LLC Business Insurance

 What Is LLC Insurance?

-There is no one-perfect fit for each company; different risks equal different policies, and only you and an expert will be able to identify the best choices for your business — but this post should give you a good head start.
+There is no one perfect fit for each company.
+Different risks require different policies, and only you and an expert can identify the best choices for your business.
+But this post should give you a good head start.

 Why LLCs Need Insurance

-According to the government, up to 53% of small businesses experience a lawsuit — and, out of the businesses that face a lawsuit, over a third of them close their business due to the unforeseen cost.
-Those are sad statistics, but they don’t have to translate to sad endings for businesses.
-Insurance exists to protect your business, so you don’t have to lose sleep at night thinking about the worst-case-scenarios for your LLC.
+But these sad statistics don’t have to translate to sad endings for businesses.
+Insurance exists to protect your business, so you don’t have to lose sleep at night thinking about the worst-case scenarios for your LLC.

 How LLC Insurance Policies Work